 PLATE 8: MACERAL GROUP: VITRINITE; Maceral Subgroup: Gelovitrinite; Maceral: Corpogelinite

-Corpogelinite is a maceral of the vitrinite group of macerals representing structure-less, discrete oval shaped bodies of vitrinitic material, generally exhibiting a slightly higher reflectance than collotelinite.
-The bodies may occur grouped together, or as single bodies, and may be oval, elongate, or almost spherical of varying sizes.
+Corpogelinite is a maceral of the vitrinite group, representing structure-less, discrete oval shaped bodies of vitrinitic material, generally exhibiting a slightly higher reflectance than collotelinite.
+The bodies may occur grouped together, or as single bodies, and may be oval, elongate, or almost spherical and of varying sizes.
 Corpogelinite may be of primary or secondary origin, and occasionally botanical affinity may be recognizable.
 Corpogelinite is fairly common in southern African coals.

 Plate